AnnaSyme/LGtutorial/tutorial.md

 There are many other approaches and combinations of using short and long reads, and the polishing steps.
 For example, the long reads can be polished before assembly (with themselves, or with short reads).
 This may increase accuracy of the assembly, but it may also introduce errors if similar sequences are "corrected" into an artificial consensus.
 Long reads are usually used in the assembly, but it is possible to assemble short reads and then scaffold these into longer contigs using information from long reads.

-For more about the differences between current assembly and polishing tools see ["Chen, Y. et al. Efficient assembly of nanopore reads via highly accurate and intact error correction."](https://doi.org/10.1038/s41467-020-20236-7),  and ["McCartney, A. et al., An exploration of assembly strategies and quality metrics on the accuracy of the rewarewa (Knightia excelsa) genome"](https://doi.org/10.1111/1755-0998.13406).
+For more about the differences between current assembly and polishing tools see {% cite Chen2021%} and {% cite McCartney2021 %}.

 Assembly with Flye workflow:
 * What it does: Assembles long reads with the tool Flye